 It may be challenging to distinguish which symptoms are linked to which condition.

 Some other symptoms of depression to be aware of include:

-- unintentional weight loss
+- loss of appetite and unintentional weight loss

-- lost of interest in former pleasures
+- loss of interest in activities once found pleasurable

 - persistent anxiety